pcingola/bds/src/manual/docs/test_cases.md

 # Make sure we delete old coverage statitics
 rm -vf bds.coverage

-# Run first tests file and save coverage statitics to 'bds.coverage'
+# Run first tests suite and save coverage statitics to 'bds.coverage'
 bds -coverage \
     -coverageFile bds.coverage \
     -t test_suite_1.bds

-# Run second tests file.
+# Run second test suite.
 # Since the file 'bds.coverage' was created by the previous command, bds will:
 #   1) loaded the coverage statics from 'bds.coverage'
 #   2) Update the new coverage statitics from 'test_suite_2.bds'